The Importance of the Art Print Market.

 There is more to the art print market than just making more money.
 It can open the doors to all kinds of opportunities for artists to have a profound effect on things about which they are passionate.

-Would the world famous marine wildlife artist, Wyland, have been able to paint 100 whaling walls around the globe, which an estimated one billion people have seen, and raise awareness for marine wildlife conservation as he has, if he only sold originals?
+Would the world-famous marine wildlife artist, Wyland, have been able to paint 100 whaling walls around the globe, which an estimated one billion people have seen, and raise awareness for marine wildlife conservation as he has if he only sold originals?
 I doubt it.
 That the exposure from his print market activities helped him become a multi-millionaire, is not an unwelcome side effect of having a fabulously successful career in the art print market.
-The same is true for Robert Bateman with his conservation philanthropy, and other too numerous to mention.
+The same is true for Robert Bateman with his conservation philanthropy, and others too numerous to mention.

 While attaining global status may be out of reach for many artists, all can still use the print market to their advantage.

 Here are seven reasons for you to learn how to sell art prints:

 - Diversify your income streams.